deepbrainai-research/discohead/README.md

 ‥‥

 ```
-- The `--fig_number` argument is used for specifying which figure you want to generate.
+- The `--fig_number` argument is used for specifying which demo video of figure you want to generate.
-- To reproduce fig. 2 of obama dataset, run command :
+- For example, to reproduce demo video of fig. 2 original paper, run command :

 ```shell
 python test.py --fig_number 2